Which U.S. counties have the most crop acreage in drought?

 | USDA NASS | Planted acres by county and crop (corn, soy, wheat, cotton, sorghum) | Annual + intra-year revisions |

-| USDA RMA Summary of Business | Federally insured acres by county, crop, and coverage type | Monthly mid-year + crop-year close |
+| USDA RMA Summary of Business | Federally insured acres by county and program — crop insurance, grazing and forage, and rangeland, shown separately as per-county context | Monthly mid-year + crop-year close |

 | U.S. Drought Monitor | Current drought severity (D0–D4) by county | Weekly, Thursdays |